executors/executors/wording.md

       constexpr S(const EN);
     };

-Queries for an executor's behavioral properties shall not change between calls unless the executor is assigned another executor with a different property value.
+Queries for the value of an executor's behavioral property shall not change between calls unless the executor is assigned another executor with a different value of that behavioral property.

 The value returned from `execution::query(e1, p1)` and a subsequent call `execution::query(e1, p1)`, where